I had so much fun making my poinsettia cake, I decided to make matching poinsettia cupcakes!

 - Place the remaining uncolored frosting in a large piping bag fit with a round frosting tip.

-- Cover the top of each cupcake with the uncolored frosting, then pipe a poinsettia on top.
-Pipe the green leaves first, followed by two layers red petals.
+- Cover the top of each cupcake with the white frosting, then pipe a poinsettia on top.
+Pipe 5 green leaves first around the outer portion of the cupcake, followed by two rows of red petals (5 petals per layer).
 Fill in the center with small dots of yellow frosting.

 This recipe can also be used to make mini poinsettia cupcakes!
 It makes about 40 mini cupcakes, which only need to bake for 9-10 minutes.

 Make these poinsettia cupcakes in advance!!
-If stored unfrosted in an airtight container, they can last for:
+If stored in an airtight container, they can last for:

 - 1 day at room temperature